 Graduate School Development programme

 The Graduate School Development Programme offers broad-based generic skills training with over 100 workshops and special interest groups on a wide range of topics including research design, doctoral process and career development.
 These extremely popular workshops are delivered by our expert tutors from across the University and support our students at all stages of their research degree.
-To view the workshops on offer and to discover more about the programme please view our Graduate School Development Programme and schedule of events by downloading our GSDP Poster To book on to a workshop please visit Skillsforge.
+To view the workshops on offer and to discover more about the programme, please view our Graduate School Development Programme.
+Please note there have been some changes to the published dates and times of a small number of workshops.
+To see the up-to-date schedule of events, download our GSDP poster or check Skills Forge.
+To book onto a workshop, please visit Skills Forge.

 The GSDP offers face-to-face workshops and special interest groups, alongside e-learning resources to help you extend your knowledge and skills as a researcher.
 It has been developed to complement the subject-specific and advanced training available to you from your faculty, department or research group and provides some of the 10 days a year of research development expected by the Research Councils UK (RCUK) for research students (five days for part-time students).

 If you have any questions about the GSDP programme please email email@example.com.

 The GSDP workshops are very popular and spaces are limited.
 As a PGR it is your responsibility to help us allow everyone who needs to attend a workshop the opportunity to do so and to make the best use of a workshop place you have been allocated.
 Hence, please be aware of our Fair use of the Graduate School Development Programme.

 We also have a Graduate School Development Programme moodle site where you can access the slides and other materials from many of our workshops, along with lots of other useful resources.